Slow Fashion: What Is It and Why Should You Care

 - Second, ethically run manufacturing facilities tend to pay their employees well, which also adds to the cost of slow fashion.

-- Finally, slow fashion brands often use higher-quality materials than their fast fashion counterparts, which makes their products more expensive to produce.
+- Finally, slow fashion companies often use higher-quality materials than their fast fashion counterparts, which makes their products more expensive to produce.

 But despite the higher price tag, slow fashion is a more sustainable option that is better for both the environment and the people who make your clothes.
 So next time you're shopping for a new garment, consider opting for slow fashion instead of fast fashion.
 Your wallet may not thank you in the short run, but the planet and its inhabitants will be better off in the long run.